Thriving over the Long Haul this Fall

 Purpose

 While thriving involves growth, not all growth is good.
 Thus, to thrive is to grow towards one’s purpose.
 By purpose, I am referring to your goals, roles, and “souls.”
 When we thrive, we are developing the character and acquiring the competencies needed to pursue our most life-giving goals for leading and serving in this world.
 In addition to pursuing our larger purpose or calling, we also have a lot of interim, short-term goals to accomplish.
-It’s important to remember in these uncertain times that addressing and covering the basic needs of life suddenly takes more time, energy, and intentionality.
-Moreover, we thrive when we become our most genuine selves.
-This allows us to live in the most authentic relationships, and find fulfillment and joy in our roles as friends and family members.
-Lastly, purpose involves our “soul,” or our general sense of well-being, which involves our attention, focus, and living with integrity to our ethical and spiritual ideals.
-There is nothing like the shakeup of a global pandemic to remind us that we need to be connected to our deepest values and sources of meaning and hope.
+Moreover, we thrive when we become our most genuine selves, allowing us to live in the most authentic relationships, and find fulfillment and joy in our roles as friends and family members.
+Lastly, purpose involves our “soul,” or our general sense of well-being, which involves our attention, focus, and living with integrity into our ethical and spiritual ideals.
+We need to be connected to our deepest values and sources of meaning and hope.
 Our purposes are very much informed by our beliefs and values.

 Purpose Tip:

-Try to identify the larger purposes of your life, and how you can work toward that in some small way in this season.
-Revisit and refine this on a quarterly basis.
-In addition, now that we know that shelter-in-place will continue for most of our country, identify the basics that need to be covered this fall that will enable you to maybe (or maybe not) have a little space1 to pursue more meaningful goals.
+Try to identify the larger purposes of your life, and how you can work toward these in this season of life.
+Revisit and refine your purposes on a quarterly basis.
+Create space1 to pursue meaningful goals.

 Agility

 Thriving also involves adaptive growth.
-The importance of being flexible or agile has never been made so apparent.
-We need to constantly adjust in order to keep our lives moving and maintain, on some days, our sanity (Right?), well-being, and relationships.
-As much as some people like surprises, the amount of change and disruption can be disorienting.
-Humans are inclined to like some structure and rhythm.
-During these constantly changing days, be intentional about imposing some rhythm and structure in your days and weeks.
+It is so important to be flexible and agile in order to keep our lives moving and maintain wellbeing and relationships.
+As much as some people like surprises, too much change and disruption can be disorienting.
+Humans are inclined to like some structure and rhythm, so be intentional about imposing rhythm and structure in your days and weeks and include healthy practices.

 Agility Tips:

-3. Identify what you and the members of your household need to maintain well-being, social connection, and immediate, purposeful goals.
+- Identify what you and the members of your household need to maintain wellbeing, social connection, and immediate, purposeful goals.

 Resilience

-Recovering and resilience are also key components to thriving.
-Since March 2020, almost every week has brought on new challenges—emotionally, socially, and physically at home, school, work, and our civic life.
+Recovering and resilience are also key components of thriving.
+Disruptions can affect us emotionally, socially, and physically at home, school, work, and our in our civic life.
 Please acknowledge that processing and adapting to constant change, especially when challenging, takes a toll on our psychological well-being, relationships, concentration, and energy; therefore, impacting our domestic, professional, or educational endeavors.
 Consequently, we need time and tools to recover from stress, repair our relationships, and restore our sense of direction and purpose.
-These days, we need to recognize that our energy is directed to both surviving and thriving.
-We need to attend to basic security needs of safety, connection, and sense of self.
-Thriving involves below-the-line “surviving,” as well as coping skills and intentional endeavors of exploration, creativity, generosity, and purposeful pursuits.
+When you feel like your energy is directed more to surviving than thriving, attend first to basic security needs like connection and a safe sense of self.
+Thriving involves resilience, as well intentional endeavors of exploration, creativity, generosity, and purposeful pursuits.

 Resilience/Coping Tip:

-Spirituality can provide a framework2 that facilitates healthy coping3 and be a resource for energizing, positive emotions.4 Take a moment to explore your beliefs and values around COVID-19.
+Spirituality can provide a framework2 that facilitates healthy coping3 and be a resource for energizing, positive emotions.4 Take a moment to explore your beliefs and values.
 This will help you make sense of your current situation, and influence your emotional well-being and healing.

 Remember…

-It’s important to realize that although COVID-19 has been challenging for many to get beyond the basics of making ends meet, it has also provided a great opportunity to reconsider one’s sense of meaning and purpose.
-Wherever you are on that spectrum—surviving by dealing with the basics or thriving in pursuing purpose—today, give yourself grace for the space you are in.
-When you feel overwhelmed, regulate and calm your nervous system by pausing, taking a handful of extended long breaths (with your hand on your belly), saying a meaningful prayer, or gazing into the eyes of a loved one for an extended moment.
+Difficulties provide opportunities to reconsider one’s sense of meaning and purpose.
+Wherever you are – just surviving, or thriving in pursuit purpose—today, give yourself grace for the space you are in.
+When you feel overwhelmed, regulate and calm your nervous system by pausing, taking several deep, extended breaths (try placing your hand on your belly), saying a meaningful prayer, or gazing into the eyes of a loved one for an extended moment.
 Take some time to think about these aspects of thriving—how you can be mindful about pursuing your own growth, flexibility, and purpose and, at the same time, be aware of the need to cope and address the basics of life?

 Thriving Tip: